 You'll need to access your system's network configuration to disable proxy settings in Chrome on Windows:

-in your address bar and disable any proxy or VPN extensions you find.
+It also helps to check for active proxy extensions.
+Type chrome://extensions/ in your address bar and disable any proxy or VPN extensions you find.

 Mac users need to adjust their system network preferences: